lessandro-ugulino/backend-api-getBooks-automation/README.md

 5. **_Setup Jenkins or AWS Code Deploy to orchestrate the Ansible deployment._**

 6. **_Develop another Lambda to update and delete a book._**

-Based on all these points, this application will be more reliable, secure, and available once it's deployed.
-Therefore, If I had more time I would work on these points.